dakom/StarlingPageFlip/README.md

 Note that it's using use-network=false and expects therefore to open locally via file://, not via server Runtime images are in assets/runtime (not bin-release)

+**FEATURES:**

+Besides the basic flip capability, this dynamically adds internal shadows to sell the realism and plays nice with transparency (see rounded corners)

+Also, the demo deals with scaling issues gracefully, though that's more of a general project issue than pageflip-specific.

 **REQUIREMENTS TO COMPILE:**

 1. Greensock (swc is here in lib folder)